estruyf/doctor/readme.md

 > Today `doctor` is maintained by `Elio Struyf`.

+## Documentation

+More information about how you can use `doctor` can be found in our documentation: [getdoctor.io](https://getdoctor.io).

+> The beta docs can be found on [beta.getdoctor.io](https://beta.getdoctor.io).

 ## Installation

 Thank you for your interest in the `doctor`.
 The following information will help you install `doctor`.